 Deciding on the right school for your child is very important and we believe that a personal visit is invaluable if at all possible.

-We very much hope that you and your child will visit St. Andrew’s School when restrictions allow.
+We very much hope that you and your child will visit St. Andrew’s School.
 We encourage everyone interested in visiting our school and/or registering with us, to complete the 'Register Your Interest' form.
-We will then be in touch to organise either a socially distanced personal tour with our Headmaster at your convenience and when restrictions allow or a video meeting if a personal tour is not possible.
+We will then be in touch to organise either a socially distanced personal tour with our Headmaster at your convenience or a video meeting.
 If you have any questions please contact the Headmaster’s PA via e-mail: email@example.com or telephone 01483 760943.

 We usually hold three open mornings, one each term, which give a general introduction to the school.

-Our next open morning is scheduled for Saturday 25th September 2021, 10am - 12 noon.
-If you have registered to attend this event, and it cannot go ahead, we will be in contact to offer the opportunity of a socially distanced personal tour with our Headmaster (restrictions permitting) or video meeting.
+Our next open morning is scheduled for Friday 11th March 2022, 9am - 11am.
+If you have registered to attend this event, and it cannot go ahead, we will be in contact to offer the opportunity of a socially distanced personal tour with our Headmaster or video meeting.